joacand/AdventOfCode2025/README.md

-# AdventOfCode2025
-Advent of Code 2025 solutions
+# Advent of Code 2025 🎄

+My solutions for Advent of Code 2025.

+---